 The Order of Francis (men and women) grew rapidly, while new problems emerged: it was necessary to preserve the condition of the poor and “minor” in the company or adapt to doing mitigated forms played a role by friars in the Church?
 These, especially priests and intellectuals, often did not share the approach of Francis, considering it simplistic compared to the potential of the Franciscan movement.

 On the death of the saint, the debate was played on the reconstruction of its history.
 It became decisive writing the biography, which became a model for the friars.
 Much of the image of the saint, for several centuries, was linked to the biography written by the minister general of the Order, Bonaventure, that the Chapter of Paris in 1266 made official, imposing the destruction of the other previous texts.
-Bonaventura – according Chiara Mercuri – describes an angelic Francis, simple and ignorant, “Without a precise personality, without backbone, as if he had his own strength.”
+Bonaventura – according to Chiara Mercuri – describes an angelic Francis, simple and ignorant, “Without a precise personality, without backbone, as if he had his own strength.”
 In fact, since 1219, Francis had expressed a different orientation on the Order.

 He was linked to poverty, very connected to Chiara and her companions.
-Surprisingly in 1221 he gave up the friars driving without controversy.
+Surprisingly in 1221, he gave up the friars driving without controversy.
 But he said: “If you brake and amend the vices I cannot, I will not become an executioner who strikes and scourges as do the authorities of this world.”
 Various aspects of the less conformist life of Francis amounted to sources dating from the closest companion, Brother Leo.
-They decided not to destroy the unofficial texts, as intimated chapter of Paris, but kept them secret.
+They decided not to destroy the unofficial texts, as the intimated chapter of Paris but kept them secret.
 The work of historians, along the twentieth century, has also enhanced these sources rebuilding a more vivid figure of Francis.

 Among other things, shows his original desire to overcome the logic of conflict between Crusaders and Muslim troops, trying a different contact with Islam.
 The centuries-old history of the Franciscans, which certainly inspired by him, is a complex affair, which also responds to the needs of the Church.
-So Francis is first of all a great figure of Christianity: a “rich young man” of the thirteenth century Umbrian who lives and hears the Gospel, using the model of Jesus of Nazareth.
+So Francis is, first of all, a great figure of Christianity: a “rich young man” of the thirteenth century Umbrian who lives and hears the Gospel, using the model of Jesus of Nazareth.
 In strong evangelical character, – in my opinion – it is the secret of a character who does not age.
 The radical nature of faith, the simple life close to the poor, sympathy for all and attention to make it created an eloquent figure even beyond sectarian affiliations.
 Today, despite the past eight centuries, has better understood his simple and complex figure.
 (Andrea Riccardi – Seven – Corriere della Sera)

 ‘FACTS OF WEAPONS BUT NOT LOVE’